Stefan-101/Computation-Theory-Emulators/README.md

 ```

 ### Pushdown Automata Emulator (PDA):
-See PDA/examples/pda1.config for a PDA input example.
+See `PDA/examples/pda1.config` for a PDA input example.
+This emulates a deterministic PDA.
+It can be viewed as a DFA with a stack.

 __Example usage:__